osmandapp/web/main/docs/user/map/vector-maps.md

 <TabItem value="android" label="Android">

-You can choose this setting by long-click to "+" or "-" button on the screen or:
+You can choose this setting by long-tap to "+" or "-" button on the screen or:
 *<Translate android="true" ids="android_button_seq"/> <Translate android="true" ids="shared_string_menu,configure_map,map_widget_map_rendering,map_magnifier"/>*

 </TabItem>